alttester/AltTester-Unity-SDK/Docs/source/pages/commands.md

 #### CallStaticMethod

-Invokes static methods from your game.
+Invokes static methods from your app.

 **_Parameters_**